 There are a lot of people out there that want to travel only for the sake of being able to say that they visited every country in the world.
 And these people want to do everything in a rush.
 Just like in Jules Verne’s ‘Around the world in 80 days’.
 But your life isn’t a novel.
 And you’re not trying to prove the Reform club that that’s possible.
 Are you?

 What I’m trying to say is you can’t fully experience everything on the fly.
 Sure, Phileas Fogg had a lot of adventures.
 But he was a fictional novel character.
 If you’re trying to rush through everything, oftentimes you will miss out on some amazing things which are in front of your nose.
-Most of the greedy travellers probably visited more than 60 countries.
+Most of the greedy travelers probably visited more than 60 countries.
 But they didn’t travel around their country much…

 How to fight it?

 Being greedy leads to wrath most of the time.
 Because things will almost never work out according to your plan.
 Because you’re trying to do too much with too less.
-There’s nothing much that I can say to help greedy travellers.
+There’s nothing much that I can say to help greedy travelers.
 Except to recommend them to go for bus tours.
 That’s the best way to cover a lot in a short timeframe.

-There are few different types of lust you will encounter while travelling.
+There are few different types of lust you will encounter while traveling.
 And most of the time, lust isn’t bad.
 But there are some situations in which you shouldn’t pursue it.
 Don’t let your lust make you take out your frustration on someone that doesn’t deserve it.
 Like the airline employees at the counter when a flight is delayed or you’re waiting in a long queue and you’re in a rush.
 Or the flight attendant when you’re sitting next to a crying toddler.
 The bus driver that keeps making stops and you’re running on a tight schedule.
 Even though this one might be hard.
 Another common one is snapping at locals greeting you on the street just because you’ve fallen a victim of a scan before that begun in a similar way.

 How to fight it?